eraydertsiz/BPA-3/README.txt

 # BPA Assignment 3

+## Recording
+ - You can find the recording in the root folder of this repo named "recording.mp4"

 ## How to run it?
  - The project will run only on Windows machines.
  - Download the repo and open it with UiPath.